 In 2015, researchers at the University of California, Irvine, and Tulane University submitted more than 40,000 job applications from fake male and female candidates in three age ranges and analyzed the rate of callback responses from employers.
 They found “robust evidence” of age discrimination against older women, and mixed evidence regarding older men.
 One factor hurting women, they suggest, is that older female workers are more likely to be judged negatively for their appearance than men.

-In my new book, Overcoming Age Discrimination in Employment, I encourage readers to act when they experience age discrimination in employment because failure to act can open a Pandora’s Box of pain and suffering.
+In my book, Overcoming Age Discrimination in Employment, I encourage readers to act when they experience age discrimination in employment because failure to act can open a Pandora’s Box of pain and suffering.

 Age discrimination has a profound affect on the lives of older Americans.
 Many are terminated in bogus restructurings and reorganizations, flounder in long-term unemployment due to epidemic age discrimination in hiring, forced to spend down their savings and, finally, to “retire” at the earliest opportunity, which will result in at least a 25 percent drop in their Social Security benefits for the rest of their lives.
 Age discrimination is directly responsible for the poverty and near poverty of millions of older Americans.
+And yet the U.S.government has not only ignored the problem but has made it worse.